eligugliotta/tarc/README.md

 * [The Tunizi Sentiment Analysis Tunisian Arabic Dataset](https://github.com/chaymafourati/TUNIZI-Sentiment-Analysis-Tunisian-Arabizi-Dataset) [[1]](#1)
 * The TLD dataset of Arabish [[6]](#6)

-The *emotag* dictionary it was formed by extracting smileys and emoticons from the Arabizi dictionary (2nd item).
+The *emotag* dictionary was built by extracting smileys and emoticons from the Arabizi dictionary (2nd item).
 Once the model was pre-trained on the above data, it has been possible to start an iterative procedure for TArC text classification. [[3]](#3) The model reached 97% of accuracy.
 Each token classification has been manually checked.